 Award winning multidisciplinary creative Ana Curbelo is known for her distinctive illustrations of women, normalising women’s bodies and showing them as they are.
 Discovering her work on Instagram, and immediately drawn to her bold, funny and unapologetic style, I wanted to know more about the woman behind the work.
 Currently living in her homeland of the Canary Islands due to the pandemic, I caught up with the normally London based artist to discover more about her background, being headhunted by the BBC before becoming a freelancer, and her work for the award winning The Tampon Book going viral.

-“The more I learnt about misogyny and the patriarchal environment we live in, the more my art started to reflect my growing anger, and focused more on what’s missing in the way women are portrayed in the media and history.
-I want to normalise myself and other women, and be the antidote to the male-pleasing and delicate role we have been traditionally ascribed.”
+“The more I learnt about misogyny and the patriarchal environment we live in, the more my art started to reflect my growing anger, and focused more on what’s missing in the way women are portrayed in the media and history.”

 How would you describe your aesthetic?